A Guide To Keratin Hair Treatments

 Get To Know The Benefits

 The aim with this treatment is to replenish the hair’s keratin content.
-Keratin itself is a vital structural protein naturally present in the hair which helps to add shine and strength, and minimise frizz.
-“Afterwards, you can expect your hair to look glossier, feel smoother and generally be more manageable to style,” explains Rob Fitch, creative master stylist at Josh Wood Atelier.
-“It can also speed up your blow-drying time by 20%.”
+Keratin itself is a vital structural protein naturally present in the hair which helps to add shine, strength and minimise frizz.
+“Afterwards, you can expect your hair to look glossier, feel smoother and generally be more manageable to style,” says Rob Fitch, creative master stylist at Josh Wood Atelier.
+“It can also speed up blow-drying time by 20%.”

 Understand The Process